maxkung101/airLandAndSea/README.md

 # Air Land Sea Assistant
-Python code for raspberry pi to moderate air land and sea
+Software for raspberry pi to moderate air land and sea

 ## Setup and Installation
 ### Requirements